Article at a Glance

 If you want more detailed information about how Ohio’s wrongful death laws pertain to your personal situation, you should discuss the matter with the experienced wrongful death attorneys of Plevin & Gallucci.

-Ohio Wrongful Death Statute
+Ohio Wrongful Death Law

 In Ohio, the wrongful death statute creates a cause of action after a death that occurs due to another person’s or party’s “wrongful act, neglect, or default.”
 The law additionally specifies that wrongful death claims are available if, had the deceased survived, they would have had the right to file a claim for personal injury and recover damages from the liable party.
 Ohio Revised Code Ch.
 2125.

 “Wrongful act” often is associated with intentional acts of violence, such as assault, while “neglect” can refer to legal negligence.
-Negligence happens when someone breaches a legal duty of care and the breach leads to the fatal injuries.
+Negligence happens when someone breaches a legal duty of care and the breach leads to fatal injuries.
 Some common examples of negligence that can lead to wrongful death actions in Ohio include:

 - Drunk driving, aggressive driving, or distracted driving;